 - Social workers (L.C.S.W.) and licensed professional counselors (L.P.C.) do not prescribe medication or perform psychological testing.
 Their training focuses on providing therapy and counseling, often with specializations in particular problem areas like eating disorders and anger management.

-- Other types of mental health professionals include marriage and family counselors and advanced practice nurses.
+- Other types of mental health professionals include advanced practice nurses and marriage and family counselors.

 How do I decide which mental health professional is best for my child?